jaredyam/plt.colormaps/README.md

 <h1 align="center">🌈 plt.colormaps</h1>
-<h4 align="center">A quick view of different color maps applied to the same heatmap.</h4>
+<h4 align="center">A quick overview of all available matplotlib color maps by showing the same heatmap.</h4>

+DSECRIPTION: The heatmap used in this document is created by using the POLSAR H/α target decomposition method on the AIRSAR L-band San Francisco Bay dataset.

 |Cmap|Visualization|
 |:---:|:---:|